rust-stuco/lectures/week6/modules_testing.md

 # Test Threads

-By default, Rust will run all of the tests in parallel, on different threads.
+By default, Rust will run all tests in parallel, on different threads.

-You can use `--test-threads` to control the number of threads running the tests.
+You can use `--test-threads` flag to control the number of threads.

 ```
 $ cargo test -- --test-threads=1
 ```

-* Only use this when you need to, otherwise the benefits of running tests in parallel are lost
+* Only use this when you actually need to, otherwise the benefits of running tests in parallel are lost

 <!--
 Take 15-445 if you want to do this safely without losing parallelism!